phuongtailtranminh/android-tutorial/README.md

 #### How to communicate between fragment and activity?
 [Reference](http://developer.android.com/guide/components/fragments.html#CommunicatingWithActivity)

+[The DateTimePicker demo] (https://github.com/phuongtailtranminh/android-tutorial/tree/master/source-code/DatePickerDemo) will demonstrate how to use DialogFragment and communicate with Activity.

+This app simple let the user click on 'Change Date' button, then they'll pick a date.
+After that, TextView'll show the date they've just picked.

 > Fragment is a piece of an activity which enable more modular activity design.
 A fragment is a kind of sub-activity.

 > An activity represents a single screen with a user interface just like window or frame of Java.
 Android activity is the subclass of ContextThemeWrapper class.